laurencelundblade/t_cose/README.md

-THIS IS THE DEV BRANCH FOR t_cose 2.0.
-It is an alpha quality release.
+This is the DEV BRANCH for t_cose 2.0.
+It is an ALPHA quality release.
 The major features are in place.
 Test and documentation are not complete.
 There may be minor changes.

+COMPATIBILITY NOTE: t_cose 2.0 supports the same sign and verify APIs that t_cose 1.x does, but it is recommended that t_cose 2.0 users move to the new APIs for better efficiency and code size.
+Specifically, users should move from t_cose_sign1_xxxx to t_cose_sign_xxx.
+The t_cose_sign_xxx APIs in 2.0 support both COSE_Sign and COSE_Sign1.
+A select
+few users that are very concerned about code size and that do not need any t_cose 2.x features may choose to stay with t_cose 1.x as overall it a smaller implementation of COSE_Sign1.

 ![t_cose](https://github.com/laurencelundblade/t_cose/blob/master/t-cose-logo.png?raw=true)

-*t_cose* 2.x implements the following parts [COSE, RFC 9052](https://tools.ietf.org/html/rfc9052)
-and [COSE, RFC 9053](https://tools.ietf.org/html/rfc9053):
+*t_cose* 2.x implements the following parts of [COSE, RFC 9052](https://tools.ietf.org/html/rfc9052) and [COSE, RFC 9053](https://tools.ietf.org/html/rfc9053):
 * COSE_Sign1 (single signer) with ECDSA, EdDSA and RSA algorithmns
 * COSE_Sign (multiple signatures) with ECDSA, EdDSA and RSA